ehicks05/cryptick/readme.md

 ### data notes

-data from cbpro includes:
+data from exchange apis includes:

 1. currencies and products - fetched once on pageload
-2. 24-stats and candles - fetched every minute
+2. candles and historic performance - fetched every minute
 3. ticker data - streams in constantly

 ### todos

 1. when hovering over a candle
    - display stats for that candle somewhere
 2. drag x
    - when dragging to the past, fetch more candles. note: old candles don't change
 3. 1w, 1m candles

 ### binance api notes